TheNewEconomy/TNE-Bukkit/Planning/Auction.md

 --------
 /silentauction[/sauction] - Base silent auction command
 /auction - Base auction command
-/[base] start <slot> <starting amount> [configurations]
+/[base] start [configurations]
 /[base] bid <amount>
 /[base] cancel
-/[base] end [winner(true/false)]
+/[base] end [winner(true/false)] [world]

 Configurations
 --------------
+Item - The name of the item to auction off
+Slot - The slot of the item to auction off
+Amount - The amount of <item> to auction off
+Start - The starting bid for this item
+Item Cost - The cost of this item.
 Increment - The increment in which bids will be increased.
+Admin - Whether or not this is an administrator auction.
+Time - The length(in seconds) this auction will go on for.
+Global - Whether or not this auction is global or world-based.
-Permission - The permission needed to partake in this auction.
+Permission - The permission needed to partake in this auction.[for admin auctions only]
-Item Cost - Whether or not to use an item as payment.
-Item - The name of the item to use as payment